 Unlike traditional employees, contractors do not receive any ‘perks’ from their clients, such as non-contributory pensions, health insurance, or any other type of protection in case things go wrong.

-Fortunately, a wide range of financial services are available to contractors – from competitive mortgages, to income protection policies.
+Fortunately, a wide range of financial services are available to contractors – including a number of tax-efficient products to protect your income.